n67094/GSP/README.md

 make bin //optional if up to date make TARGET=debug
 ```
+this will includes to possibility to use log and assert, c.f (src/debug/)

 ## Note

 Durgin the development we noticed that mGBA 0.9.2 had unexpected behavoir, we recommand you to use the version 0.9.3, or the hardware